 - 1. Any drug that is illegal under Florida law such as marijuana, cocaine, and heroin as well as prescription drugs for which a student does not have a valid prescription, and - 2.
 Any illegal or legal substances that may be used as an intoxicant, hallucinogen, mind-altering agent, or may be used for any other unsafe purpose.
-Examples include, but are not limited to, inhalants, over-the-counter drugs, bath salts, and spice cannabinoid (JWH-028), and - 3.
+Examples include, but are not limited to, inhalants, bath salts, and spice cannabinoid (JWH-028).
+This includes over-the-counter medications not outlined in Florida lay for students to carry and/or self-administer, or for any misuse of allowable self-cary medication, and - 3.
 Any prescription drug that is not used as prescribed or that is in the possession of someone whose name is not on the prescription.
 This means that a student may not give their prescription medication to anyone else, and - 4.
 Controlled substances found in the possession of a minor that are only available for purchase by individuals of certain legal ages of majority, and - 5.
 Any substance that a student possesses, sells or distributes that they represent to be an illegal drug (i.e. fake drug).